TinEye/tineye-services-nodejs/README.md

 });
 ```
 #### Add Image File
 Note.
-Only one image can be added at a time (see[ Adding, Deleting or Updating Images ](#adding-deleteing-or-updating-an-image))
+Only one image can be added at a time (see[ Adding, Deleting or Updating Images ](#adding-deleteing-or-updating-an-image)).
 ```node
 /**
  * Add an image to an image collection